Charlottetown Driving Park: Red Shores Racetrack and Casino

 Faced with declining revenues for race betting, the provincial government looked at options for redeveloping the CDP.
 Following damage to the facility by Hurricane Juan, the government entered into an agreement with the Atlantic Lottery Corporation and have been redeveloping the CDP with an improved track, lighting and a gaming facility containing Electronic Gaming Devices (EGD); such facilities are commonly termed racinos.

 The gaming area is referred to as an Entertainment Centre, the name of the entire facility was referred to as the Charlottetown Driving Park Entertainment Centre (CDPEC) but in mid 2009 the names of the Charlottetown and Summerside facilities were rebranded as Red Shores Racetrack and Casino.
-The gaming floor in Charlottetown has 208 slot machines; including 40 stand-alone progressive slots, four linked progressives, a self-serve simulcast betting area and five Texas Hold 'Em Poker tables featuring a Royal Flush Progressive Jackpot and two blackjack tables.
-Summerside has 40 slot machines and two Texas Hold 'Em poker tables.
+The gaming floor in Charlottetown has 208 slot machines; including 40 stand-alone progressive slots, four linked progressives, a self-serve simulcast betting area, two blackjack tables, an Ultimate Texas Hold 'Em Poker table, and a Baccarat table.
+Summerside has 30 Video Lottery Terminals.

 The CDPEC held the two biggest outdoor concerts ever on PEI.
 In 2006, hosting the Black Eyed Peas, Pussycat Dolls and others.
 Aerosmith and Cheap Trick, among others, then played the venue in the summer of 2007.

 Today Red Shores racetrack and Casino calls itself "Atlantic Canada's Fastest Racetrack" and is the centerpiece of Prince Edward Island's harness racing industry.